aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/dwg-file-operations/convert-dwg-to-image/_index.md

 ```

 ### Step 4: Set Rasterization Options – Customize Output Resolution
+`CadRasterizationOptions` defines the rasterization settings such as page dimensions and resolution for the output.
 Create an instance of `CadRasterizationOptions` and configure its properties.
 Adjust `pageWidth` and `pageHeight` to control the resolution of the generated PDF (or any other raster format).

 ```java
 CadRasterizationOptions rasterizationOptions = new CadRasterizationOptions();